Cricket World Cup odds: Pressure the biggest problem for England

 They may have stunned the world in 1996, when they beat Australia by seven wickets in the final in Lahore, but it is unlikely they will get close to doing that at the 2019 Cricket World Cup.

-Bangladesh are an improving nation after stunning England at the 2015 World Cup.
-A quarter-final appearance in Australia instilled confidence into the Tigers and they have since defeated Pakistan, India and South Africa in ODI series.
+Bangladesh eliminated England at the 2015 World Cup in Australia and went on to reach the quarter-finals which they immediately followed with victories against Pakistan, India and South Africa in ODI series.

-Their recent results have not gone to plan, yet they are capable of producing an upset on their day.
-Going all the way in 2019 may be a step too far, though.
+Their recent results have not gone to plan, though, having been beaten 3-0 by New Zealand in February, yet they are capable of producing an upset on their day.
+However, going all the way in 2019 may be a step too far.

 Afghanistan won the qualifiers in Zimbabwe to secure a second appearance at the 50-over tournament.
 They broke new ground four years ago, beating Scotland by one wicket in a thriller in Dunedin on their debut.